 Below 40% moisture content, composting slows and eventually stops completely.
 By not applying direct heat to the compost, Sun-Mar ensures that it does not dry out.
 In addition, the tumbling action during periodic mixing distributes moisture evenly throughout the compost.

-At above 60% moisture content, liquid starts to drive out the oxygen in the compost, and the compost becomes increasingly anaerobic - like a septic system.
+At above 60% moisture content, the liquid starts to drive out the oxygen in the compost, and the compost becomes increasingly anaerobic - like a septic system.
 Sun-Mar's unique Bio-drum optimizes composting by automatically draining any excess liquid through a screen at the bottom of the drum directly into the evaporation chamber.

 The microbes generate their own heat as they work.
 This warmth is held in the compost by the mass of material inside the drum, supported by indirect heat from the base heater (in electric units).
 By avoiding direct heat, Sun-Mar ensures that composting will not slow down as the material gets dried out.